-Reading the value of the memory-mapped Switch variable provided the current switch value.
+Reading the value of the memory-mapped Switch variable provides the rotary switch's current value.

-However, the memory at that address was read-only, and rightly so because the only way to change the value was to physically rotate the switch.
-Writing to that address had no effect whatsoever.
-Although doing so was a logical error no indication was provided by the hardware.
-That silence was potentially confusing to developers.
-It certainly looked like a variable, after all.
+However, on this target the memory at that address is read-only, and rightly so because the only way to change the value is to physically rotate the switch.
+Writing to that address has no effect whatsoever.
+Although doing so is a logical error no indication is provided by the hardware, which is potentially confusing to developers.
+It certainly looks like a variable, after all.
 Declaring it as a constant wouldn't suffice because the user could rotate the switch during execution.